Starkill: Shadow Sleep (2016-2019)

 Starkill announced on February 2, 2016, via their Facebook page, that pre-orders for their third album were being accepted via an Indiegogo campaign with a US$25,000 goal.

 Later that year, the band announced their signing to Prosthetic Records and released the title and album of their third full-length record, Shadow Sleep.
 The album was slated released worldwide November 4, 2016, being tracked and engineered by both Starkill and Charles Macak of Electrowerks Studios, and mastered by Troy Glessner.

 Gravity (2019-present)

 In 2019, Starkill released their fourth studio album, entitled Gravity, funded through Indiegogo.
 It is the band's first album with their newest band member, female vocalist Sarah Lynn Collier (who already provided guest vocals on the Shadow Sleep album), and features performances and production from members of Epica (Coen Janssen on the piano), Turisas (Olli Vänskä on the violin) and Swallow the Sun (Aleksi Munter on the keyboards).

+After the pandemic caused by COVID-19, Starkill started playing live shows again in 2024 and have announced via social media they are working on their fifth album.